davidbalbert/rails3-skeleton-haml/README.markdown

 You may want to change the app name.
 It's currently Myapp.
 To change it, you can use this command:

-`git grep -l -i cribmash | grep -v README | xargs sed -i '' -e 's/Myapp/Newname/g' -e 's/myapp/newname/g'`
+`git grep -l -i myapp | grep -v README | xargs sed -i '' -e 's/Myapp/Newname/g' -e 's/myapp/newname/g'`

 Make sure to replace Newname/newname with the app name you're going to use.